broccoli-smuggler/the_royal_music_tour/bookings.md

 <hr>

 We can bring a mobile party to you, fully solar-powered with DJs, speakers, and an Espresso Martini or two.
-Make a booking.
+<a href="mailto:mail@royalmusic.live?subject=Bookings">Email us to make a booking.</a>